moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Graceful Publisher Relay Switchover

-This section describes non normative behavior that a subscriber MAY choose to implement to allow for a better users experience when a relay sends them a GOAWAY.
+This section describes behavior a subscriber MAY implement to allow for a better user experience when a relay sends a GOAWAY.

 When a subscriber receives the GOAWAY message, it starts of the process of connecting to a new relay and sending the SUBSCRIBE requests for